Community Networks

 Success Stories

-Communities worldwide are coming together to build and maintain their own networks where traditional Internet services are yet to reach.
+Communities worldwide are coming together to build and maintain themselves where traditional Internet services are yet to reach.

-For 33 percent of the world, on every continent, in rural, remote, and even urban communities, each day without Internet access is a day of lost opportunity.
+For one-third of the population in rural, remote, and even urban communities worldwide, every day without Internet access is a day of lost opportunity.

-We help and provide grant funding to build community networks.
-Read their success stories.
+We support these efforts and provide grant funding to build community networks.
+Learn more about them:

 community networks supported